Commonly asked questions about Oh So Portraits pet prints

 What kind of pose do I need?

-- Head and shoulders portrait style images work really well.
+- Head and shoulders portrait style of your cat or dog work really well.
 Make sure the subject is either looking at you, slightly away from you or side on for the best results.
 Sometimes having a hand on the hip or a dogs ears sticking out works really well because these sticky out bits (technical term!) can be used to overlap the edges of the shape/letter adding to the 3D effect.

 - Try and avoid just head shots.
 They can look a bit odd in the designs, as if they aren’t attached to a body at all.
 Having some of the shoulders and body visible means the final image will be more attractive.